Skip to Main Content

 • How much time do you have? - Time is key when learning new digital tools and techniques.
 Do you have time to explore a range of tools or do you need to focus on a few?
 Have you factored in time for learning how to use new tools?

-• Do you need to buy anything? - Many of the tools we suggest will have free versions, but you might need physical hardware or more powerful software that comes with a price tag.
-If you don't have money to spend on the project, you might have to adapt to what you can do with free and open source tools.
+• Do you need to buy (or borrow) anything? - Many of the tools we suggest will have free versions, but you might need physical hardware or more powerful software that comes with a price tag.
+If you don't have money to spend on the project, you might have to adapt to what you can do with free and open source tools. or look into what the Creativity Lab can offer if you're at the University of York.

 Don't forget the importance of play: make sure you try out tools with test ideas or data before you start using them for your project or work.
 This will give you an idea of the functionality of the tool whilst also helping you to learn how it works.